You'll find answers to our most commonly asked questions below. For other inquiries, please contact firstname.lastname@example.org.

 Yes.
 All volunteers will receive instructions to complete an online or live training, which usually takes less than an hour.

 The Read Aloud Mentoring Program is designed to be flexible and convenient, allowing busy professionals to volunteer.
 You may pair up with a colleague to be matched with the same student, alternating weeks.
-Also, we often offer sessions on more than one day a week so you may have the option of requesting to switch your day is something comes up (check with your Program Coordinator for local details).

 A Read to a Child Program Coordinator provides volunteer support at each school site.
 Contact your Program Coordinator to ask questions or notify them that you need to cancel or reschedule your session for another day that week.